wp-plugins/csv-2-post/readme.txt

 also plan to create help content specifically for the free edition so that it is truly supported.

 = Our Mission =
-It is very important to us that we deliver a useful free plugin for the Wordpress community to use.
-We must also support the plugin and take responsibility for it.
-Priority development and focus in the free edition goes to the actual data import side of the plugin.
-It must do what it says in its name and we would like to deliver a tool for uncommon projects i.e. importing product data to shopping cart plugin tables and manipulating data as it is being imported based on various conditions.
+It is very important to us that we deliver a useful free plugin for the Wordpress community to use and not deliver software that behaves like a trial in order to advertise our paid edition.
+To ensure we do not make that mistake as we have done before, we encourage all potential customers who email us to try the free edition, unless thier project is unique and requires changes to the plugin.
 We have a very long term plan for CSV 2 POST, both free and paid.
-If you budget is tight there is no harm in letting me know what you think the free plugin should offer users.
-We are keen to provide the most common requirements for free in respect to the Wordpress community.
+Most of the time a new feature begins on the free edition and grows in the paid edition.
+This is how we ensure full respect to Wordpress is giving.
+If you budget is tight just say

 == Installation ==